pityq/mustaine.github.io/_posts/2015-04-01-interface-verbosity.md

 ## Conclusion

-I think that interfaces are great when you are developing an API; they act like contracts between systems; or when you need multiple implementations, ...
+I think that interfaces are great when you are developing an API; they act like contracts between systems; or when you need multiple implementations.

 But I am sure that we <b>should not</b> use an interface for every component we create and, sadly, in the Spring eco-system interfaces are used <del>abused</del> much to often.